Introduction

 Initiate the Login Flow

-method, passing the temporary URI and the username and password combination.
+method, passing the username and password combination.

 User.login(